Menu

 I know this is controversial, but I’m okay with long sentences for young adults with a rap sheet like mine.
 I mean, thirty, forty years, not life.
 But lost young adults need a shock.
 They need to get crushed.
 But they also need a way out because we don’t need any more lengthy prison sentences with no chance of release.

-Everyone should be given the opportunity to earn time off from their front-runner in Nevada.
+Everyone should be given the opportunity to earn time off from their front-number in Nevada.
 (In Nevada, you’re given three dates – your parole eligibility date, your mandatory parole eligibility date and your expiration date, only allowing violent offenders to earn time from their mandatory and expiration date).

 There are near to one hundred individuals in Nevada who are fundamentally good, incorrectly sentenced and trapped in the system, who are written off and forgotten.